eSafety: How to Keep Kids Safe Online

 (Be sure that when you create a new user, you do not give that user Administrative permissions.)

 Child Friendly Internet Browsing

-In this chapter we will cover special browsers made for children, popular plugins for browsers, content filtering tool, and also browsers for special-needs
+In this sections we will cover special browsers made for children, popular plugins for browsers, content filtering tools, as well as browsers for special-needs children.

 Child Friendly Browsers

 For younger kids (under 8), you may want to use a special browser that provides a fun, cartoon-like interface and access to age-appropriate games and education content.

 These can be helpful, but be careful — just because something is labeled "educational" doesn't mean it is good for your kids.
 If you wouldn't let your children watch cartoons on TV all day long, you shouldn't let them play on the computer all day either.

 Content Filtering and Monitoring